-- a) The budget includes encumbrances as actual expense.
+- The budget includes encumbrances as actual expense.
 GAAP does not include encumbrances as expenditures.
-Capitalized lease obligations are budgetary expenditures when paid, and - b) The budget does not include certain liabilities, receivables and depreciation expense for enterprise funds.
+Capitalized lease obligations are budgetary expenditures when paid, and - The budget does not include certain liabilities, receivables and depreciation expense for enterprise funds.
 The GAAP basis financial statements do not include those transactions.

-SUMMARY OF BUDGETARY FINANCIAL POLICIES AND GOALS
+SUMMARY OF BUDGETARY FINANCIAL POLICIES AND PROCESS

 Santa Fe County Financial Policies are expressed in detail at the end of this section of the budget.
-Budgetary financial policy as expressed in regard to balanced budgets, is to hold spending of a recurring nature to levels sustainable by recurring revenue for operational costs, particularly in the General Fund, and to fund capital equipment and one-time expense through the use of cash balances and other non-recurring revenues.
+Budgetary financial policy as expressed in regard to a balanced budget, is to hold spending of a recurring nature to levels sustainable by recurring revenue for operational costs, particularly in the General Fund, and to fund capital equipment and one-time expense through the use of positive cash balances and other non-recurring revenues.
+Policies also prescribe fund cash balances and debt limitations.

 The County Finance Department maintains extensive revenue records to enable accurate budget forecasts of revenue.
 Property Tax budgets are determined from an analysis of property valuations and historic trends.
-Gross Receipts Tax budgets are determined from trend data and from an economic analysis of business activity underlying the receipt of these taxes.
-Property tax revenue, being the principle source of revenue to the General Fund, is conservatively budgeted by policy.
-Gross receipts taxes are also conservatively estimated.
+Gross receipts tax budgets are determined from trend data and from an economic analysis of business activity underlying the receipt of these taxes.
+Property tax revenue, being the principle source of revenue is determined by property valuation formulas and by trend analysis.
+Property taxes and gross receipts taxes revenues are usually quite conservatively estimated in the budget.